gboehl/dynare/doc/manual/source/the-model-file.rst

 of future shocks.
-Also, under this scenario, it is assumed that agents behave as under perfect foresight, *i.e.* they take their decisions as if there was no uncertainty and they knew exactly the path of future shocks; the new information that they may receive comes as a total suprise to them.
+Also, under this scenario, it is assumed that agents behave as under perfect foresight, *i.e.* they take their decisions as if there was no uncertainty and they knew exactly the path of future shocks; the new information that they may receive comes as a total surprise to them.

 Such a scenario can be solved by Dynare using the ``perfect_foresight_with_expectation_errors_setup`` and